Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator

-\header{\bf CRG Component.} Let $(u, v)\in E_{g_t}$, where $g_t$ is a key propagation graph that has been identified at step $t$.
-The node pair $(u, v)$ can be seen as a context-response pair, where $u$ denotes the context and $v$ denotes the response.
-We initially employ a GRU \cite{cho14gru} to encode the text sequences of $u$ and $v$ into embeddings $\vect{h}_u$ and $\vect{h}_v$, respectively.
-Since the same context may appear across various events while their responses can differ significantly, we augment the representation of $u$ with its source post $r$ to alleviate such a one-to-many problem.
-The embedding of the source post $r$ is obtained by another GRU:
+\header{\bf CRG Training.} Let $g_t$ be a key propagation graph at step $t$.
+We extract all pairs from the current key propagation graph $g_t$ as the training data.
+Let $(u, v) \in g_t$ represent a context-response node pair, where $u$ denotes the {\em context} and $v$ denotes the {\em response}.
+Initially, we employ a GRU \cite{cho14gru} to encode the text of $u$ and $v$ into representations $\vect{h}_u$ and $\vect{h}_v$, respectively.
+To address the one-to-many problem~\cite{Sohn2015cvae}, we concatenate the latent representation of $u$ with its source post $r$ to strengthen the connection between $\vect{h}_u$ and its central topic: